Christmas at Epcot is a wonderful time of the year. But really, anytime at Epcot is pretty sweet. However, Christmas is pretty special.

-As we can continue our look at the holidays in the parks, we find ourselves at Epcot for Christmas.
-So make sure you have a favorite snack by your side to graze on as we make our way through Epcot.
+So make sure you have a favorite snack by your side as we make our way through Epcot.
 Because what would Epcot be without some sort of food booth every 15 steps or so to pick up a treat or refreshment?

-If you were to enter Epcot at the front of the park you would be greeted by several of these holiday cards, many construction walls, and signage for the Festival of the Holidays.
+If you enter Epcot at the front of the park, you are greeted by several holiday cards, construction walls, and signage for the Festival of the Holidays.

-Since we can’t walk directly through Future World anymore (because it’s ripped to shreds), we’ll head over to Future World East.
-There you’ll be greeted by a variety of poinsettias in the large planters facing the Imagination Pavilion.
-There’s not a lot going on holiday-wise in this area because it’s truly under major refurbishment.
+Since we can’t walk directly through Future World anymore (it’s no longer), we’ll head over to World Celebration.
+There you’re greeted by a variety of poinsettias in the large planters facing the Imagination Pavilion.
+Unfortunately, there’s not much going on holiday-wise in this area because it’s genuinely under major refurbishment.

 If you were to visit Epcot during the Christmas season, the number one thing not to miss is riding Living with the Land Merry and Bright nights during the evening.
 The entire ride (located in the Land Pavilion) is fully decked out in a variety of lights.

 It’s absolutely gorgeous!
-In fact, it’s so stunning that I actually rode it four different times and took close to a 100 photos.
-I have a separate review of the Merry and Bright Nights here if you would like to enjoy it for yourself.
+In fact, it’s so stunning that I actually rode it four different times and took close to 100 photos.

 We’ll start this portion of our walk with Epcot’s Christmas tree located in the World Showcase Plaza.
 This is a favorite tree for many, decorated with various phrases and decor from the different countries of the World Showcase.

-As we move on toward the different countries, we’ll first stop at the Canada Pavilion.
-Most of the shop here have unfortunately yet to reopen.
-But you’ll still find plenty of decor and the pavilion’s attraction Canada Far and Wide is operating.
+As we move toward the different countries, we’ll first stop at the Canada Pavilion.
+Most of the shops here have unfortunately yet to reopen.
+But you’ll still find plenty of Christmas decor, and the pavilion’s attraction Canada Far and Wide is operating.

 The garland and decor pay homage to the adventurous country.
 If you haven’t explored the pavilion fully, I implore you to spend a little extra time checking out the gardens and walking through the back trail around and under the waterfall.

-Before we reach the United Kingdom, we’ll stop into the World Showplace building that rests in between the two countries.
-You’ll find several Festival of the Holiday booths inside the pavilion and you might run into a musical performance depending on your timing.
+Before we reach the United Kingdom Pavilion, we’ll stop into the World Showplace building that rests in between the two countries.
+You’ll find several Festival of the Holiday booths inside the pavilion, and you might run into a musical performance depending on your timing.